 Service catalog management (SCM) is responsible for creating, updating, and maintaining the ITIL service catalog.
-An ITIL service catalog contains accurate information on all operational services in the IT infrastructure, which will act as a medium for users and customers to know about its available services.
+An ITIL service catalog template contains accurate information on all operational services in the IT infrastructure, which will act as a medium for users and customers to know about its available services.
 Service Catalogue Template lists all IT services, including information related to a specific service presented in the service catalog.

 A service catalog briefs the services, services description, costs, and SLAs associated.
-A service catalog can be viewed from two perspectives, from the business department and technical departments:
+A service catalog template can be viewed from two perspectives, from the business department and technical departments:

 - business service catalog

 - technical service catalog

 The purpose of SLM is to provide an accurate and updated single point of view of current/ live or operational IT services available for IT stakeholders.

 - Provides an accurate and updated view of current IT services that are available.